rern/RuneOS/README.md

 # switch user to root
 su

-# on Manjaro only - select package servers
+# on Manjaro only
-#   use specific servers from country (list: grep -i COUNTRY /etc/pacman.d/mirrorlist)
+# specific servers by country (list: grep -i COUNTRY /etc/pacman.d/mirrorlist)
 pacman-mirrors -c COUNRTY
 # if not listed, rank all servers: pacman-mirrors -f